avwsolutions/DOD-AMS-Workshop/workshop.md

 - **Metric value**, which must be an integer or float.
 - **Time value**, which is seconds (Epoch time) since 01-01-1970, see output `date +%s`

-Now send some test metrics with just a simple one liner
+Now send some test metrics with just a simple one liner.
 ```
 $ sudo echo "my.dod-ams 2016 $(date +%s)" > /dev/tcp/localhost/2003
 ```